Triple-I Showcase Dropped 40 Indie Games in One Shot

 Forty announcements.
 One showcase.
 No filler panels about developer wellness or vague "we're excited about the future" segments that pad runtime without saying anything.
 The Triple-I Initiative Showcase for 2026 ran yesterday and delivered exactly what it promised: a wall-to-wall slate of indie games, world premieres included, with enough variety to make the average publisher showcase look like a press release with background music.

 For context, that number puts it in the same conversation as Nintendo Directs and Sony State of Plays in terms of raw volume, except every single slot belonged to an independent developer.
 That's not a small thing.
-Evil Empire has been building Triple-I into a genuine calendar event, and this year's edition makes the case that it's arrived.
+Evil Empire has been building Triple-I into a calendar event, and this year's edition makes the case that it's arrived.
 When you can put Castlevania: Belmont's Curse, a Don't Starve world premiere, and a new game from the Astroneer developers in the same show, you're not running an indie curiosity anymore.

 The Announcements That Actually Matter